 Our History

-In 2009, Parkside Church Pastor Paul McCart and Shenendehowa special education aid, Tracey Fraser, identified a need for quality afterschool care in the Clifton Park community.
+In 2009, Parkside Church Pastor Paul McCart and Shenendehowa teacher Tracey Fraser, identified a need for quality afterschool care in the Clifton Park community.
 Coincidentally, Parkside had 9,500 square feet of available church space at 14 Jarose Place to accommodate such a project, Monday through Friday.

 The mission for what was to become known as Summit Child Care, was to serve school aged families of the Shen school district with fun, engaging, non-religious afterschool care while providing a valuable ministry & outreach program for Parkside as a Church.
 With Tracey’s influence and network of contemporaries that she had worked with at Shen for the 8 previous years, she was able to staff Summit exclusively with mature Shen educators who worked with many of the same Summit children at school.
 This staffing coup proved most valuable to parents when common core was introduced, as homework help was an integral part of the Summit afterschool curriculum.

 While the first years’ enrollment was only 15 students, word of mouth about this amazing program spread quickly, and by the second year, enrollment had doubled to 30.
-Fast forward on the story and by March of 2020, Summit Child Care was home to an astounding 90 kids.
-A natural progression in the Summit franchise was to add a “Before-School Program” and a “Summit Summer Camp’, both of which have become very popular over the last 12 years and are almost always sold out or full.
+Fast forward on the story and by March of 2020, Summit After School Care was home to an astounding 90 kids.
+A natural progression in the Summit franchise was to add a “Before-School Program”, “Kindergarten Wrap” and a “Summit Summer Camp’, all of which have become very popular over the last 15 years and are almost always sold out or full.

 Within weeks of this news, and through divine grace, Summit was invited by Pastor Mike Dore & his Elders at Northway Bible Chapel (on Moe Road in Clifton Park ¾ mile away) to partner with them to continue the Summit legacy that Paul & Tracey had created within their newly renovated and welcoming facility on Moe Road.